 Bond Villain Stupidity: The Mujahadeen in "Old Wounds" succumbs to this when he leaves Mason and his group in the desert to die rather than simply kill them.
 This enables them to be rescued by…somebody.
 According to Mason, it was Reznov; Woods disagrees.

 Book Dumb: Harper at one point asks why Menendez hates America so much.
 Even without knowing his personal backstory, he knows that Raul is Nicaraguan.
 Ever heard of William Walker or Luis Samoza, Harper?

 Book Ends: At the end of Celerium, the second mission, Harper calls Menendez a sad, old, pitiful man.
 If you capture him in the end, Section tells a Marine to not gag Menendez, calling him a pitiful old man talking to himself.

-Menendez's appearance begins and ends with a child holding his injured sister.
+Menendez's appearance begins and (possibly) ends with a child holding his injured sister.

 Another one comes from Woods and Old Mason.
 When Mason walks in, he tells Woods he looks like hammered shit.
-Woods says the same thing to Mason in the first Black Ops.
+This was the first thing Mason said to Woods in Vietnam in the first Black Ops.